 The investment objective of the Foundation is to maintain the real value of its investment portfolio over the longer term and to provide capital growth for the furtherance of the Foundation's objectives.
-In 2021 the investment return of the Foundation, measured in GBP, was approximately 28%.
-The trustees remain confident as to the long-term prospects of the Foundation's investments.
+In 2022 the investment return of the Foundation, measured in GBP, was disappointing at an overall loss of approximately 4%.
+However, the trustees remain confident as to the long-term prospects of the Foundation's investments.
 In respect of its investments the Foundation seeks an awareness of the social, environmental, or ethical policies of the relevant fund entities but this is not a primary consideration in determining its investments.